jungerstein/mundolinguo/Manabilibroj/mul-eng.md

   I ask Sano, 'are you not tired? '
 1. Ĵe topas Sanon, '¿ĉu te estas fatiga? '
   I ask Sano, 'are you tired? '
+1. Sano kotapas ŝto li bu estas fatiga.
+  Sano answers that he is not tired.
+1. Sano ipas ŝto li suparas vajl li ĝanas ĵen supari.
+  Sano says that he sits because he sees me sit.
+1. Sano volas hanaŝi kum ĵem.
+  Sano wants to talk with me.

+## C

+1. Nos ĝanas hoĥan Baŭmon.
+  We see a high tree / a tall tree.